Activiti/activiti-7-developers-guide/introduction.md

 - Storing History / Audit information and providing a way to query this information
 - Performance of the clients consuming data generated by the engine

-Based on these list of things that the Process Engine shouldn’t do, we have created  different Activiti Cloud components and adopted 3rd party components that will interact with the process engine to provide all these functionalities that are required 90% of the time when we want to implement a BPM project.
+Based on this list of things that the Process Engine shouldn’t do, we have created  different Activiti Cloud components and adopted 3rd party components that will interact with the process engine to provide all these functionalities that are required 90% of the time when we want to implement a BPM project.

 Activiti Cloud provides an opinionated way of deploying these components to enable your implementation to scale using production ready components from the moment you start your implementation.
-In addition to provide a recommended way of deployments we are making sure that using our tools feel natural for different personas (developers / devops / end users):
+In addition to providing a recommended method of deployment we are making sure that using our tools feel natural for different personas (developers / devops / end users):
-- Spring Boot / Spring Cloud: if you are application and developers are already using these technologies, adding Activiti Cloud to the mix should be straight forward
+- Spring Boot / Spring Cloud: if you are already using these technologies, adding Activiti Cloud to the mix should be straight forward
 - If you are looking into technologies such as Kubernetes and Docker, all our components are ready to use and aligned with the requirements of these environments.
 - If you want to change/customize some of the components that are provided out of the box you can by using our * -cloud-starters.
-- If you want to change the underlaying technology stack, for example switch RabbitMQ to ActiveMQ or Kafka you can because we rely on Spring Cloud abstraction layers.
+- If you want to change the underlying technology stack, for example switch RabbitMQ to ActiveMQ or Kafka, you can because we rely on Spring Cloud abstraction layers.
-- If you worry about process/application migration and updates, you can rely on industry standard ways of dealing with container versions and data migration, instead of dealing with complicated migration tools writing specifically for the Process Engine.
+- If you worry about process/application migration and updates, you can rely on industry standard ways of dealing with container versions and data migration, instead of dealing with complicated migration tools written specifically for the Process Engine.
 - If you already have a Continuous Integration / Deployment pipeline you can integrate BPM specific builds with those tools.